-Any public or private organisation established in a Programme country* or in a Partner Country** can participate in the project.
+Any public or private organisation established in an EU Member State or third country associated with the Programme* or in any other third country not associated to the Programme** can participate in the project.

 Who can apply?

-The applicant organisation, i.e. the project coordinator, can be any organisation from a Programme Country participating in the project.
+The applicant organisation, i.e. the project coordinator, can be any organisation from an EU Member State country or third country associated with the Programme participating in the project.

 Is there a specific number of partner organisations on the project?

-A consortium must include at least twelve organisations from eight different Programme Countries.
+A consortium must include at least twelve organisations from eight different EU Member State countries or third countries associated with the Programme.
 The partnership must include at least five labour market actors (enterprises or companies, or representative intermediary organisations, such as chambers, trade unions or trade associations) and at least five education and training providers (VET and/or HEIs) as full partners.
 There should be at least one HE institution and one VET provider involved as full partner in each proposal.